dadaismee/vs_blog/src/blog/phd-draft/index.md

 By drawing on Schelling’s work, Lewis was able to provide a game-theoretic foundation for the study of conventions, demonstrating how they emerge, stabilize, and persist over time.
 Whereas Schelling’s focus was on strategic choices in conflict and negotiation, Lewis extended these principles to the domain of language, social norms, and epistemic coordination, thus broadening the applicability of game-theoretic insights to philosophy and social science.
 As a result, Schelling’s *The Strategy of Conflict* remains one of the key intellectual influences behind Lewis’s *Convention* and its enduring impact on theories of social coordination.

 ### Lewis's theory of conventions
+Lewis’s analysis focuses on coordination problems—strategic situations where agents share a common interest in a mutually acceptable outcome, which necessitates matching choices predicated on expectations of others.
+Such problems involve multiple equilibria achievable through identical or different actions (as in correlative and complementary game classes of @oconnor2019), which demand agents to act solely based on anticipated behavior of others and are characterized by interdependent decision-making between at least two agents with a prevailing coincidence of interest.

+Conventions, according to Lewis, solve coordination problems via salient and mutually-beneficial strategic choice options.

-According to Lewis, social conventions are behavioral patterns emerging from repeated coordination problems between two or more players.
-The distinctive feature of conventions is that players conform to these patterns, for they expect others to do so, and it is *common knowledge* that every player is expected to conform.
-Deviation from a conventional choice of action leads to lower payoff, so players do not have incentives to deviate unilaterally.
+Lewis defines social conventions as an arbitrary yet self-sustaining behavioral pattern emerging from repeated coordination problems between two or more players.
+Its distinctive feature is players' conformity to these behavioral patterns, for they expect others to do so, and it is *common knowledge* that every player is expected to conform.
+Deviation from a conventional choice of action leads to lower payoff, so players do not have incentives to deviate unilaterally which is on their own.

-A convention is an arbitrary yet self-sustaining solution to recurring coordination problems.
-Conventions persist because individuals lack incentives to deviate, assuming others continue to conform.
 For example, if everyone drives on the right side of the road, it is rational for each driver to do the same to avoid collisions.
 Lewis [@lewis1969, p.
 76] formulates convention as follows:

 A behavioral regularity $R$ within a population $P$ in a repeated situation $S$ qualifies as a convention if and only if: